elcicd/el-CICD-docs/developer-quide.md

 * Convert all secrets into Sealed Secrets to commit into each Environment Directory in the `.openshift` directory
   * Static OKD resources are also added to the Environment Directories

 The rest of this document will explain these steps and the `.openshift` directory and its contents in more detail.

+## Assumptions

 This document assumes that the reader has working knowledge of JSON, YAML, Kubernetes, OKD and/or OpenShift, OKD Templates, Git, and is a software developer.
-For the remainder of the document wherever OKD is referenced, OpenShift may be safely inferred.

 # Project